 § 75-2a-101 through § 75-2a-125: The Advance Health Care Directive Act allows competent adults to create a document that makes their medical care wishes known if they can no longer voice that information.
-If no surrogate is named, the order of priority is the spouse (unless there is a divorce or legal separation), an adult child, a parent, an adult sibling, an adult grandchild, or a grandparent.
+If no health care agent is named, the order of priority is the spouse (unless there is a divorce or legal separation), an adult child, a parent, an adult sibling, an adult grandchild, or a grandparent.

 When planning for the end of your life, it is important to make sure that you also create a Utah last will and testament.